Almost 1,000 years old and right at the heart of the Tower of London.

 Along with the rest of the Tower fortress, the White Tower is part of a World Heritage Site.
 Inside is a unique Romanesque chapel, the beautiful 11th-century Chapel of St John the Evangelist.

 The White Tower showcases the historic and world-class Royal Armouries collections, including the 350-year-old exhibition, Line of Kings, as well as other treasures.

 There are many unique and extraordinary arms and and armours on display, including the magnificent royal armours of Henry VIII, Charles I and James II.

 Enjoy a tour led by one of our expert warders.
 Find out about the exquisite Chapel Royal of St John and hear all about Henry VIII’s famous armours.

-Discover the people and stories behind the Royal Mint at the Tower of London through a series of interactive displays and installations.
+Discover the people and stories behind the Royal Mint at the Tower of London through hands-on displays and installations.